Jim Lee: Technique and materials

 Lee is known to use F lead for his pencil work.
 While inking his own pencils on The Punisher War Journal, Lee began using a crowquill nib for the first time.
 When illustrating full page commissions or sketches, Lee uses the drybrush technique in order to achieve greytone areas with an uneven texture, applying india ink to the paper and then rubbing it with a tissue, or by using a brush to fill in areas of black, and then using the brush to effect drybrush effects after it is nearly depleted of ink.
 To create white highlights, he uses a Pentel correction fluid pen.

 In talking about the artist's work ethic, Lee has said, "Sometimes I wonder if we ever really improve as artists or if the nirvana derived from completing a piece blinds us enough to love what we have created and move on to the next piece.
 If we could see the work as it is, with years of reflection in the here and now, how many images would end up in the trash rather than on the racks?"

+In a March 2024 interview with Agence France-Presse, Lee was asked if AI-generated art was a threat to the comics industry.
+He replied, "We have to figure out a way to live in a world where it exists, and the source material from which it derives its content is properly credited and compensated.
+But even if it were accepted and someone were going to pay me to use an AI engine to create work, I just wouldn't do it.
+I don't create art just so I can have something to get paid for.
+I love sitting down with a piece of paper and a pencil...
+I enter this fugue state, hours go by and it feels like 15 minutes, and at the end, I have this incredible sense of satisfaction because I went on this journey and I've created something.
+Typing something into a prompt and getting something two minutes later?
+I'm robbing myself of the whole point of why I got into this business."

+When asked about his artistic inspirations, Lee cited Neal Adams, John Byrne, Kevin Nowlan, Mike Mignola, Art Adams, Milo Manara, and Barry Windsor-Smith.